02 Aug What is the Difference Between Heroin vs Fentanyl?

 The problem only amplifies once you take into consideration that fentanyl is now being added to fake prescription pills, most often in the form of Xanax or OxyCotin.
 Chemists are adding doses of fentanyl to give their pills a little more strength.
 In some cases—and these are the most terrifying—the pills are solely fentanyl.
 Counterfeit pills that are composed solely of this opioid are nothing short of poison.
 This exact circumstance hospitalized dozens and killed four in Maryland at the beginning of this year.

-If a user has little tolerance to opiates in general, purchases Xanax to use as an anxiety-suppressant or a sedative, they will most likely find themselves severely affected by even a tiny does of fentanyl.
-But generally, since fentanyl requires such a low dosage to work, drug users trust their dealers to administer the correct amount into their substances.
+If a user has little tolerance to opiates in general, purchases Xanax to use as an anxiety-suppressant or a sedative, they will most likely find themselves severely affected by even a tiny dose of fentanyl.
+But generally, since the drug fentanyl requires such a low dosage to work, drug users trust their dealers to administer the correct amount into their substances.

 Thing is, with street-produced fentanyl—and the lack dealers have in handling the substance, the production and cutting process can often go wildly wrong.
 This is noted in areas where there’s a sudden spike in overdoses because of a new batch of heroin (or counterfeit prescription pills) that contain too much fentanyl.
 In fact, Northern California reported 12 deaths and 48 overdoses from fentanyl alone since last march, and New Hampshire said fentanyl related deaths have increased by 300% in only a year.
 More often than not, these deaths come all at once because a certain ‘batch’ of drugs that hit the streets.